LucasHTMartins/LucasHTMartins.github.io/_projects/2024-08-03-Cesar-Cipher-and-Sudoku.md

 At the time, I was just starting to study cryptography and wanted to explore how easily linear ciphers can be broken due to emerging patterns.
 This program analyzes letter frequency in a coded message and makes an educated guess on the message by determining which rotation (shift) fits best.

+### The Program in Pictures

+{% include figure image_path="/assets/images/project-imgs/cesar-encode.png" alt="Alt text" caption="Encoding a message" align="center" %}

+After selecting a key (random or not), the "run"" button encodes the message based on the corresponding cypher shift.

+{% include figure image_path="/assets/images/project-imgs/cesar-decode.png" alt="Alt text" caption="Decoding a message" align="center" %}

+The more interesting part of the program, the coded message is analyzed for letter frequency, most inputs larger than a few words are easily decoded!
+The program is still missing the functionality to make other languages work.

 ### Learning Points

 - Working on this project helped me understand the basics of frequency analysis and how to implement it in code.